benmvp/slides/2017/chainreact/react-native-esnext.md

 - Wish I could talk about everything but that's 40+ features
 - Reason picking these 4 features is because they'll help write clear & concise code
 - They target a wide range of audiences
-- We'll see other features along the way that I will explain quickly

 /////